 The centralization of power is materialized with the evolution of local government employment.
 Jobs in this sector decreased by 31% in the north since 2010 whereas central government jobs have risen by 23%.

 Giving more fiscal and decision-making power to local authorities

 For years, the UK government has been promising to reduce the social and economic gaps between the north and the south of the country.

 For instance, Boris Johnson’s government implemented a Leveling up policy to correct imbalances between regions.
 And in 2016, a Northern Powerhouse’s agenda aimed at boosting economic growth in the north of England and parts of Wales, and particularly in cities like Manchester, Liverpool, Leeds or Newcastle.

 But the charity claims the government fails to deliver on its promises as “the UK is more regionally divided than ever and the policies to deliver it remain elusive”.

 For the IPPR, “the lack of a clear plan allows central government to maintain a sense of progress and delivery by attaching it to a vast number of things.
 These often include investment in small capital projects – which, while welcome, are not enough to deliver change at the scale required.”

-One of the solutions the think tank promotes is to enhance financial and institutional devolution, by providing local institution with more fiscal powers for example.
+One of the solutions the think tank promotes is to enhance financial and institutional devolution, by providing local institutions with more fiscal powers for example.

-For a government spokeperson, the report is “misleading” according to the BBC.
-A government white paper of the Leveling up policy is expected in early 2022.
+For a government spokesperson, the report is “misleading” according to the BBC.
+A government white paper on the Leveling up policy is expected in early 2022.